SchlenkR/applied_fsharp_challenge/readme.md

 This is the repository containing the article and the samples / code sources of my "Applied F# Challenge" submission.

+## Readable Version

+You can find the final article [here](http://binarygears.de/AppliedFSharpChallenge/Digital_Signal_Processing_with_FSharp.html).

-## Frozen Version
+## Tagged Version

-Please use the release tag of this repository.
+Please use the tag **contribution** of this repository to get the version that was used for the challenge.

 ## Structure